High School (1940 film)

 High School is a 1940 American teen comedy film directed by George Nicholls, Jr. and written by Jack Jungmeyer, Edith Skouras, and Harold Tarshis.
 The film stars Jane Withers as a spirited 13-year-old tomboy who is sent from her widowed father's ranch to learn at Thomas Jefferson High School in San Antonio, Texas, where she alienates her fellow students with her arrogant and know-it-all personality.
-The script draws from the real-life activities of the high school's ROTC, band, and "Lassos" girls pep squad.
+The script draws from the real-life activities of the high school's JROTC, band, and "Lassos" girls pep squad.